Request a Callback 01725 535 354

 1. The Chase

-Cranborne Chase was once the Royal Forest of Cranborne, owned and hunted on by kings, from King John to King James I. It stretched over 100 squarer miles and was home to boar, bears, deer, and a huge variety of wildlife.
-Today the Chase is an Area of Outstanding Natural Beauty and also contains a 451 hectare Site of Special Scientific Interest.
-With the smugglers, boars, poachers and forest ne’er-do-wells long gone, the Chase is now a haven for ramblers, dog walkers, photographers, artists and home to some great little villages with equally splendid country pubs.
+Cranborne Chase was once the Royal Forest of Cranborne.
+Royal hunting grounds for every monarch from King John to King James I, that stretched over 100 square miles and home to wild boar, deer and even bears.
+Today the it is an Area of Outstanding Natural Beauty and Site of Special Scientific Interest.

-The Chase was very popular with kings who hunted the area extensively, no lesser royal than Henry VIII built a hunting lodge in the village which eventually became Cranborne Estate that still exists to this day.
+Henry VIII liked the area so much he built a hunting lodge in the village.
+It eventually became Cranborne Estate, which still exists to this day.

 3. Cranborne Smugglers